Brungeshwar/Brungeshwar/README.md

 - ⚡ Fun fact:
 	-  😒 I can sleep whole day.
-	-  😁 Sometimes for me easy DSA problems takes hours to solve and hard problems in minutes.
+	-  😁 Sometimes for me, easy DSA problems take hours to solve, and hard problems in minutes.